OGSarah/iOS-Architecture/README.md

 ## How to use this repository

-1. Pick a pattern from the table above or browse the folders directly
+1. Pick a pattern from the project index above or browse the folders directly
 2. Open the `.xcodeproj` or `.xcworkspace` inside that folder
 3. Read the local README first, it covers the reasoning before you read code
 4. Run the tests to see how the pattern affects testability